robpc/git-semver/README.md

     |
     *  main

-`git-semver` uses the closest `semver` tag.
-If the commit is the tag commit it returns that version (see ex. `A` above).
-If the commit is not the tag commit, `git-semver` returns the next patch version with a `prerelease` version.
-The prerelease version will contain the branch sanitized for semver followed by the commit distance to the tag version (see ex. `B` above).
+This utility starts with the the closest `semver` tag before the requested commit.
+If the commit is the same as the tag commit it returns that version (see ex. `A` above).
+If the commit is not the same as the tag commit, `git-semver` returns the next patch version with a prerelease identifier.
+The prerelease identifier will be the sanitized version of the branch followed by the commit distance to the tag version (see ex. `B` above).

-Unlike other libraries this this version uses the Octokit.js API and does not require downloading the entire commit history.
+Unlike other libraries this `git-semver` uses the Github API ([https://github.com/octokit/octokit.js](octokit.js)) and does not require downloading the entire commit history.
 Downloading the entire commit history can be burdensome for large repos, This library is perfect for use in CB/CI where detached HEADs are downloaded by default.

 ## Usage